Tagged: policy

 European Perceptions of Climate Change

-European Perceptions of Climate Change 2018 This report summarises the topline findings of the European Perception of Climate Change Project (EPCC), a study that gives insights into public perceptions of climate change across four major European countries – France, Germany, Norway and the United Kingdom.
-Research teams from each country and an International Stakeholder Advisory Panel collaboratively designed a theoretically...
+This report summarises the topline findings of the European Perception of Climate Change Project (EPCC), a study that gives insights into public perceptions of climate change across four major European countries – France, Germany, Norway and the United Kingdom.
+Research teams from each country and an International Stakeholder Advisory Panel collaboratively designed a theoretically grounded cross-national survey, providing directly comparable...

 Communicating Decentralised Renewable Energy to Financiers and Senior Policymakers: A Guide for Campaigners and Non-Governmental Organisations

-Communicating Decentralised Renewable Energy to Financiers and Senior Policymakers: A Guide for Campaigners and Non-Governmental Organisations 2018 Effective communications requires reflecting and responding to different audiences, and tailoring messaging to the values of each audience.
+Effective communications requires reflecting and responding to different audiences, and tailoring messaging to the values of each audience.
 NGOs and financiers have different values and therefore use different narratives, often with entirely different vocabularies.
-Policymakers – especially those in government and multilateral development...
+Policymakers – especially those in government and multilateral development agencies – tend to sit between the two sectors, adopting some of the NGO concerns about social...

 Fear Doesn’t Work and Other Lessons on Climate Change Communication

-Fear Doesn’t Work and Other Lessons on Climate Change Communication 2017 Last year, Climate Tracker produced toolkits to help journalists, writers, and other communicators write about climate change and publish it in media.
+Last year, Climate Tracker produced toolkits to help journalists, writers, and other communicators write about climate change and publish it in media.
 But, we couldn’t help ask ourselves: what makes climate change communication effective?
 How do we deal with climate skeptics?
-And how can we communicate climate science clearly?...
+And how can we communicate climate science clearly?
+We decided to come up with a new toolkit to try...

 Food Values

-Food Values 2015 What does food mean to people?
+What does food mean to people?
 Is it fuel for the engine, a fashion item, an export commodity, a sensual temptation, a vehicle for culture and celebration, a badge of religious and political identity, or a vital connection with the natural world?
-It can be all of these things and more, and the stories people tell about...
+It can be all of these things and more, and the stories people tell about food will affect...